ergoplatform/awesome-ergo/pages/devs.md

 - [Ergo Android](https://github.com/aslesarenko/ergo-android) - Example Android application which demonstrates how Ergo Appkit can be used to develop Ergo applications running on Android.
 - [Multi-Stage Contracts in the UTXO Model: Delivery by Alexander Chepurnoy & Amitabh Saxena](https://www.youtube.com/watch?v=g3FlM_WOwBU)

-## Ergo Bootstrap

-[ergo-bootstrap](https://github.com/ergoplatform/ergo-bootstrap), build on top of ergo-nix, will help you to quickly deploy an Ergo blockchain cluster with a handful of useful tools you might need to start developing your dApps.

-- Read more on the blog | [Ergo Bootstrap, Streamlining Ergo dApp Infrastructure With One Simple Tool](https://ergoplatform.org/en/blog/2020-12-11-ergo-bootstrap-streamlining-ergo-dapp-infrastructure-with-one-simple-tool/)

 # Tools, Services & Resources